-In this study, to solve Poisson's equation (elliptic PDE) on an isotropic, linear and homogeneous half-space we used an in-house implementation of the boundary element method (BEM) [Bonnet, 1999] in its fast-BEM version based on hierarchical matrices [Grasedyck, 2005, Grasedyck and Hackbusch, 2003, Hackbusch, 2015, Chaillat et al., 2017].
-Hierarchical matrices allow to overcome main drawbacks of the classical BEM requiring storage and resolution of linear system of equations with full matrices.
-The open-source Python code is shared under BSD3 license in [Beguin and Yastrebov, 2023a] along with the details of its implementation and a short documentation.
+The integral equation (Eq.
+1) can be turned into a linear system to solve, involving the construction of a fully-populated matrix.
+Hierarchical matrices allow to overcome the drawbacks of the classical BEM, i.e. excessive storage and a tedious resolution of linear system of equations with a full matrix.
+The open-source Python code is shared under BSD3 license in [70] along with the details of its implementation and a short documentation.
 Constant interpolation triangular elements were used.
-In addition, some problems were also solved using our in-house finite element suite Z-set [Besson and Foerch, 1997, Z-set, 2023] on a cylindrical approximating of the half-space with the height and radius of the cylinder set to be much greater than the size of the conducting spot.
+In addition, some problems were also solved using our in-house finite element suite Z-set [71, 72] on a cylindrical approximating of the half-space with the height and radius of the cylinder set to be much greater than the size of the conducting spot.

 To achieve accurate results using the Boundary Element Method (BEM), the problem is addressed using two distinct meshes, each characterized by a relatively fine granularity and differing in the number of nodes.
-Results are then extrapolated employing the Richardson extrapolation technique [Richardson, 1911].
-For the FEM, in addition to mesh-extrapolation, the problem was solved on two domains of various size and the extrapolated result obtained with the finest mesh was also extrapolated to obtain an accurate result.
+Results are then extrapolated employing the Richardson extrapolation technique [73], as illustrated in Fig. 2.
+Two meshes are built, approximating the same contact area, but with different reference mesh size $h_1 > h_2$ (here, we take $h_1 = 2h_2$).
+Since the flux converges linearly with the mesh size, a simple extrapolation would give [74]: